SEX WORK LAWS IN AUSTRALIA

 Your Subtitle Goes Here

 The most complicated aspect of WA’s laws is the difference between what the laws say and how they’re enforced.
-Most of these laws aren’t currently enforced, but there are still some key things that sex workers need to know about working in WA:
+Only some sex work laws are enforced in practice, but there are still some key things that sex workers need to know about working in WA:

-• Street-based sex work is illegal in WA, and is heavily policed.
-You can find out more about the laws that criminalise street-based sex work here.
+- Street-based sex work is illegal in WA, and is heavily policed.

-• It’s illegal to run a brothel in WA, but this is rarely enforced.
+- It is illegal to own/operate a brothel (e.g. work as a manager or receptionist), but this is rarely enforced.

 Enforcement patterns can change, so you might find it helpful to be familiar with the laws for the type/s of sex work you do.
-You can use the navigation links at the top of this page, or just read on to find them.
-You can also always contact Magenta or SWEAR for peer support.
+You can also contact Magenta or SWEAR for advice and support.
+Sex workers can also contact SWEAR to request a copy of The Whoreacle: A Handbook for WA Sex Workers.

 SWEAR has also created this one-page resource on WA’s sex work laws.
 You can click on the image to see a full-size version.